ultrasaurus/hello-rust-parcel/README.md

    |     ^^ help: a tuple variant with a similar name exists: `Ok`
 ```

-You can download the[full example](https://github.com/ultrasaurus/hello-rust-parcel/tree/ok-error) based on `rust-parcel-template` to see the error, simply run `npm run start` or `cd crate && cargo build`
+You can see the[full example](https://github.com/ultrasaurus/hello-rust-parcel/tree/ok-error) based on [rust-parcel-template](https://github.com/rustwasm/rust-parcel-template)

+To reproduce the the error, from the root of the repo, run `npm run start` or `cd crate && cargo build`